manashpratim/Privacy-and-Fairness-in-Deep-Learning/README.md

 </p>

 From the plots, we can see that the architecture of the shadow model does not have to be exact as the model being attack.

+### Can the Shadow Model Attack be applied to a White-box Scenerio?

+I define "Target model" as the model that was trained on the Training data.
+I have used the baseline architectures for this experiment.

+In this experiment, I have used shadow model attack on four different types of white-box scenarios:

+1. When the Target model is also trained on the shadow data and used to predict S_in and S_out.
+S_in and S_out are splits from the shadow data.

+2. When the Target model is used to predict S_in and S_out without being trained on the shadow data.
+S_in and S_out are splits from the shadow data.

+3) When the Target model is now trained on the training data again and used to predict S_in and S_out.
+S_in and S_out are splits from the training data.

+4) Similar to 3 but Target model is not trained again on the training data.
+It is used to predict S_in and S_out.
+S_in and S_out are splits from the training data.

+##

 # References
 [1] Christian Szegedy, Wojciech Zaremba, Ilya Sutskever, Joan Bruna, Dumitru Erhan, Ian J. Goodfellow, and Rob Fergus.
 Intriguing properties of neural networks.
 CoRR, abs/1312.6199, 2013.